 “I have strong instincts,” she told me.“I know something isn’t right.”

 A quick look into her relationship history told me that her gut wasn’t reliable when it came to love.
-She was crushed by a broken engagement in her 20s.
+A broken engagement crushed her in her 20s.
 Her family warned her that this guy wasn’t a good fit, but she defied them and stayed in the relationship until he broke her heart by breaking the engagement.
 She spent the next 10 years beating herself up for that bad decision and vowed to never let it happen again.

 I pointed out that she had a strong commitment to never making a mistake in love.
 What she thought was a voice of empowerment was really just her fear getting the best of her.
 I was able to help her relax and let the relationship unfold without trying to control the outcome.